 After the third time, I just stopped sleeping at night.
 I’d rest during the day while my husband kept an eye on him, but he went on, as normal, as if nothing was happening.

 My husband fell back, in complete shock, and for a moment, there was stillness.
-It lasted just a second before Andrew launched across the room and began beating and choking his father.
+It lasted just a second before Jacob launched across the room and began beating and choking his father.

 It was like he was feral.
 I had never seen him that way and it terrified me.
 He was screaming and yelling.
 Not words, just noise.
 Guttural, wild screaming.
 I tried to pull him away, but there was a strength I’d never felt from him before, he just pushed me aside and continue his assault.

-It took several attempts but I managed to finally pull Andrew away.
-As I checked on my husband, examining his bruised and bloody face, Andrew stormed out of the house, and that was the last time I saw him.
+It took several attempts but I managed to finally pull Jacob away.
+As I checked on my husband, examining his bruised and bloody face, Jacob stormed out of the house, and that was the last time I saw him.

 He stopped calling home, and any time I’d call him, it would go to his voicemail.
 I left messages over and over, saying that I just needed to know he was safe, but he never responded.
+I sent him texts.
 I wrote letters to him.
 I called the university.
 I started leaving daily messages on his Facebook wall, until he shut his profile down.
-I even set up an Xbox Live account so I could sent a message to his profile there, but he closed the account shortly after.
+I even set up an Xbox Live account so I could send a message to his profile there, but he closed the account shortly after.